microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 through and fill in the guid for the generated profiles given the generator's namespace GUID.

-### Powershell Core & the Defaults
+### PowerShell Core & the Defaults

-How do we handle the potential existence of Powershell Core in this model?
+How do we handle the potential existence of PowerShell Core in this model?
-Powershell core is unique as far as the default profiles goes - it may or may not exist on the user's system.
-Not only that, but depending on the user's install of Powershell Core, it might have a path in either `Program Files` or `Program Files(x86)`.
+PowerShell core is unique as far as the default profiles goes - it may or may not exist on the user's system.
+Not only that, but depending on the user's install of PowerShell Core, it might have a path in either `Program Files` or `Program Files(x86)`.

-Additionally, if it _is_ installed, we set it as the default profile instead of Windows Powershell.
+Additionally, if it _is_ installed, we set it as the default profile instead of Windows PowerShell.

-Powershell core acts much like a dynamic profile.
+PowerShell core acts much like a dynamic profile.
 It has an installation source that may or not be there.
-So we'll add a dynamic profile generator for Powershell Core.
+So we'll add a dynamic profile generator for PowerShell Core.
 This will automatically create a profile for Powershell Core if necessary.

-Unlike the other dynamic profiles, if Powershell Core is present on _first_ launch of the terminal, we set that as the default profile.
+Unlike the other dynamic profiles, if PowerShell Core is present on _first_ launch of the terminal, we set that as the default profile.
 This can still be done - we'll need to do some special-case work when we're loading the user settings and we _don't_ find any existing settings.
 When that happens,